-Since June 21, 2022, the Reserves Committee has been comprised of three directors, namely: Mr. Keith C. Hill (Chair), Mr. William Lundin and Mr. Garrett Soden, the majority of whom are independent.
-Mr. Soden is not considered independent as he is the President and CEO of the Company.
+Since June 22, 2023, the Reserves Committee has been composed of three directors, namely: Mr. Keith C. Hill (Chair), Mr. Pascal Nicodeme and Mr. Garrett Soden, the majority of whom are independent.
 The Reserves Committee is generally responsible for developing the Company's approach to the reporting of oil and gas resources and/or reserves and the valuation of those resources/reserves.